TyasPrabaswara/iReport_Project/README.md

 login and sign up ui borked asf

 v0.1.13:
-istg if the files are duped and ends somewhere else again
+files somehow duped and ends up on other folder (fixed)

 v0.1.14: fixed login and signup ui and fucntion. report ui broken